The Cricut SnapMat feature on the mobile Design Space apps is a dream come true.

 Pull apart the different colors.
 Move them around on the screen so they are close to an inch line and they are not overlapping other objects and their “paper space”.

-You can do all this work on your computer.
+You can do all this work on your computer in Cricut Design Space.
 Just save it when this part is done and then move over to your mobile device.

 Once you have them all arranged, take a screenshot of your layout (unless you have something else that will help you remember what element is which color).